NivinyaSamarutilake/Sign-Language-Translator/README.md

 ### Development of the CNN model

 Here, it was decided to use a basic image classification CNN.
+I used Google Colab as the platform for training the CNN model.

 #### Dataset